imabot2/elephantizer/README.md

 * There is a bug when calculating the accuracy => enter Egypte when the expected answer is Egypt => accuracy = 100%
 * Delete non confirmed users
 * Fix the bug in the menu with collapse: https://github.com/twbs/bootstrap/issues/39385
+* Add a button to show the last results in the menu
+* Fix bug when the user don't answer to any question

+## Done

 * ~~Add a parameter in the settings for choosing the results animation duration~~
 * ~~Add `{ once: true}` in the event listener when all series are loaded~~
-* Add a button to show the last results in the menu